-I pull on my soft leather jacket and head over to the counter where I have funnelled the mixture or dust and dirt into three jam jars.
-I place them carefully in satchel, separating them with two clothes so they don’t clatter together then head for the door.
+I pull on my soft leather jacket and head over to the counter where I have funnelled the mixture of dust and dirt into three jam jars.
+I place them carefully in my satchel, separating them with two cloths so they don’t clatter together, then head for the door.
 I shove on my boots that sit beside it.

 “Bye,” he replies then heads for the sink.